nxenon/grpc-scan/README.md

 ## gRPC-Web Coder New Extension Features
 - New tab in repeater message editor
 - edit proto type definition
-- automatically detect grpc-web-text requests (via `Content-Type` or `grpc-x-content-type` headers)
+- automatically detect grpc-web-text requests (via `Content-Type` or `x-grpc-content-type` headers)
-  - note: `grpc-x-content-type` is for when you want manually enable gRPC-Web Decoder Tab
+  - note: `x-grpc-content-type` is for when you want manually enable gRPC-Web Decoder Tab
   - note: if you set value of headers to application/grpc-web-text the extension automatically decodes and encodes the payloads